Get a Strong Drug Possession Defense

-With more than 25 years experience, at The Law Office of Steven L. Schwartz practicing criminal defense in Oakland County, Michigan, we have only rarely seen a drug possession case get the maximum sentence.
+With nearly 30 years of experience, we have only rarely seen a drug possession case get the maximum sentence.
 Even so, the penalties for a drug possession conviction can be very serious and you should not take criminal drug possession charges lightly.

 The immediate penalty for a drug possession conviction may be as minor as a fine and probation.
 However, consider the other consequences of a drug possession conviction.
 The following consequences apply to any drug possession conviction, even a first offense:

-Every Person Deserves a Strong DefenseAt The Law Office of Steven L. Schwartz, we believe that every individual deserves an aggressive, intelligent defense.
+The Schwartz Law Group believes that every individual deserves an aggressive, intelligent defense.
 Clients of our office work directly with veteran criminal defense lawyer Steven L. Schwartz, an AV-rated* attorney who has been a Michigan criminal defense lawyer for over 20 years.

 We work with clients accused of possession of any type of illegal drug or controlled substance: